Using Google Maps Trip Planner in 6 Easy Steps

 💡 For a road trip with multiple cities, create a separate map layer for each city and add points of interest to each layer.

-After adding your locations, you can customize the pins to make your map clearer, more appealing, and easy to understand.
+After you add your location pins, you can customize their colors.
+It will make your map clearer, more appealing, and easy to understand.

 Click the “paint can” icon on a pin to change its color and icon.

-For example, you might use blue for restaurants, red for monuments, and green for parks.
+For example, you might use blue for restaurants and red for monuments.

 Click on ‘More Icons’ to explore additional icons or create custom ones to fit your needs.
 This helps differentiate types of locations and makes your map easier to read.